-McKendree University teacher education candidates who complete an approved teacher education program and meet all of the requirements established by the Illinois State Board of Education may qualify for a professional educator license in the areas of elementary education, special education/elementary education, middle school education, secondary education, and special k-12 (art, music and physical education).
+McKendree University teacher education candidates who complete an approved teacher education program and meet all of the requirements established by the Illinois State Board of Education may qualify for a professional educator license in the areas of elementary education, special education/elementary education, middle school education, secondary education, and special K-12 (art, music and physical education).

-Teacher education candidates completing an approved Illinois teacher education program qualify for a professional educator license by passing the Test of Academic Proficiency or achieving the minimum acceptable score on the ACT/SAT, passing the appropriate test(s) of subject matter knowledge, and the edTPA (EDU 499).
+Teacher education candidates completing an approved Illinois teacher education program qualify for a professional educator license by passing the appropriate test(s) of subject matter knowledge, and the edTPA (EDU 499).
 Each license shall be endorsed according to the approved program completed, the coursework presented, and/or the applicable examination(s) passed.
 A remediation plan will be individually developed for any candidate who has not passed one or more of the required tests.
 This plan will be developed by the candidate and advisor and may include, as examples, additional courses, tutoring, referral to the writing center, etc. Candidates who do not pass the tests are also advised to seek assistance through the McKendree Student Success and Advising Center for the area(s) of the test with low scores.

 Because McKendree University must meet the requirements issued by the Illinois State Board of Education and the Illinois State Preparation and Licensure Board, their requirements take precedence over the catalog of record for individuals seeking teacher licensure recommendation.
-A candidate must have earned a grade of "C" or better in all course work applied toward licenses/ endorsements.
+A candidate must have earned a grade of "C" or better in all course work applied toward licenses/endorsements.

 All candidates for licensure are required to successfully pass state-mandated examinations in basic skills, a content area, and the edTPA (EDU 499) before licensure is granted.
-It is required that students pass the Test of Academic Proficiency or achieve the minimum acceptable score on the ACT/SAT prior to admission to the teacher education program, and pass the content area exam before the student teaching semester.
+It is required that students pass the content area exam before the student teaching semester.
 It is required that students pass the edTPA (EDU 499) for program completion.
 Registration information and study guides for the examinations are available on the Illinois Licensure Testing System website (www.il.nesinc.com).